How Canadian Amazon Sellers can save up to $1000/month?

 WHEN DEALING WITH SUPPLIERS IN CHINA

 When making payments with Canadian credit cards to Alibaba or any other country.
 You are suffering there too with conversion rates.
-Having USD credit card or visa debit card will help you save thousands of dollars in long term.
-Even few cents difference can be huge when you are dealing with higher quantity.
+Having a USD credit card or visa debit card will help you save thousands of dollars in long term.
+Even a few cents difference can be huge when you are dealing with a higher quantity.

-Cross border banking has saved me thousands of dollars which allowed me to reinvest in my business.
+Cross-border banking has saved me thousands of dollars which allowed me to reinvest in my business.